commercelayer/demo-store/README.md

    NEXT_PUBLIC_DATA_FETCHING=ssg
    ```

-2. Run `npm run export` to create a statically optimized production build of your application.
+2. Run `npm run build` to create a statically optimized production build of your application.
 3. Copy the folder `demo-store-core/packages/website/out` to your preferred static hosting.

 ### Server-side rendering